Leaflet: What you will need to pay towards the cost of your care and support

 In most cases we require supporting documents to evidence the information you provide.
 We will need to verify the information that you give to us.

 Once we have looked at your finances, we will explain:

-- the contribution per week you need to make towards your care and support
+- your ‘client contribution’, the amount per week you need to pay towards your care and support

 - how we worked this out

 - the different ways you can pay your contribution for care and support

 If you do not provide supporting documents to verify your financial situation, you may be required to pay the full cost of your care until your assessment can be completed.

 We can also provide information and advice on how you can apply for any state benefits you might be entitled to.

 Other care you would need to pay for

 Charges in day centres